 What is the core value proposition of MaaS, and how is it impacted by COVID?

-Must MaaS be financially sustainable to be a success?
+Must MaaS be financially sustainable to be a deemed a 'success?'

-What principles must be present in the regulatory context to ensure broad access for people and incentives for business to innovate?
+What principles must inform policies to ensure broad access and innovation?

 The potential benefits and impacts of MaaS are so big, it warrants asking big questions